AkaraTawng/Calculator/README.md

 # Why? 🤔
-- This a portfolio practice project.
+- This a portfolio project.
 I wanted to develop my skills in the areas of SCSS 7-1 file structure, JavaScript, semantic HTML5 content structure.

 ---